OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/02_AI_Basics_V4.md

 # 🔧 Types of AI Systems: Understanding the Landscape

 Different AI approaches serve different educational needs.
-Understanding these types helps you choose appropriate tools:
+Understanding these types helps you choose appropriate tools.
+You don’t need to master the technical details to benefit from them.
+The goal is simply to recognize the main categories and what they can offer in learning contexts.
+Think of these models as broad "families" of AI, each with strengths and limitations.

+This overview is meant to provide orientation, not deep technical training.
+It can help you decide which tools might be useful in your practice and where you may want to explore further.
+If a particular approach sparks your interest, it can also serve as a starting point for more specialized professional development.

 ## Traditional Rule-Based Systems

 **How they work:** Follow explicit "if-then" rules programmed by humans

 **Educational example:** A tutoring program that displays specific hints when students make common errors

 **Advantages:** Transparent, predictable, easy to control

 **Limitations:** Cannot adapt to unexpected situations or learn from experience

 ## Machine Learning (ML) Systems